WendongZh/SLVP/README.md

 Code for paper "Self-Labeling Video prediction".

-In this project, we provide the code of our paper "Self-Labeling Video prediction" which is submitted to journal for possible publication.
+In this project, we provide the code of our paper "Self-Labeling Video prediction" which is accepted by Displays.
+The link to our paper is [here](https://doi.org/10.1016/j.displa.2023.102400)

 In this paper, we propose a novel self-labeling framework that can easily equip with popular video prediction models and help resolve the multi-modal entanglement over the latent variables.